Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Abstract

 \section{Abstract}

-It is known that when minimizing smooth Polyak-\L{}ojasiewicz (PL) functions, momentum algorithms cannot significantly improve the convergence bound of gradient descent, contrasting with the acceleration phenomenon occurring in the strongly convex case.
-To bridge this gap, the literature has proposed \textit{strongly quasar-convex} functions as an intermediate non-convex class, for which accelerated bounds have been suggested to persist.
-We show that this is not true in general: the additional structure of strong quasar-convexity does not suffice to guaranty better worst-case bounds for momentum compared to gradient descent.
+It is known that when minimizing smooth Polyak-\L{}ojasiewicz (PL) functions, Nesterov's momentum algorithm cannot significantly improve the convergence bound of gradient descent, contrasting with the acceleration phenomenon occurring in the strongly convex case.
+To bridge this gap, the literature has proposed \textit{strongly quasar-convex} functions as an intermediate non-convex class, for which the accelerated bounds of the strongly convex case has been suggested to persist.
+We show that strong quasar-convexity actually does not ensure a similar acceleration phenomenon.
 As an alternative, we study PL functions under an \textit{aiming condition} that measures how well the descent direction points toward a minimizer.
-This perspective clarifies the geometric ingredient enabling provable acceleration by momentum when minimizing PL functions.
+This viewpoint sheds new light on the possibility of theoretical acceleration with Nesterov's momentum when minimizing PL functions.